 In the center of the square is a statue of Lord Horatio Nelson, who led the navy in the defeat of the French and Spanish troops at Trafalgar.
 He stands on top of a column that is 218 feet tall.

 Let’s say you’ve just spent a full day exploring London, Westminster Abbey, Buckingham Palace, Trafalgar Square: the classics.
 Now, you’re wondering: what’s the perfect way to end it?

-Simple.
+To us, the answer is simple.
 The VIP Tower of London: After Hours Tour & Ceremony of the Keys.

 When the crowds leave, you step inside.
 Led by a Yeoman Warder, you explore the Tower’s dark history.
 You see the Crown Jewels without the lines and soak in centuries of royal drama.
 The experience is quiet, eerie, and unforgettable.

 Like Westminster Abbey, the Tower of London goes back to the history changing year of 1066.
 The fortress was built by the Norman invader, Williams the Conqueror.
 The imposing structure was originally meant as a gateway to the city.
 By the 16th century, though, the tower became a main prison and the site of executions.